misakieku/StylizedSky/README.md

-# StylizedSky
+# Stylized Sky
-A completely artistic control Stylized Sky in Unity HDRP.
+A procedural stylized skybox shader for Unity HDRP.

+## How to install
+Download the .unitypackage file or whole repository and import it into your project.

+## How to use